NixOS/rfcs/rfcs/0125-bootspec.md

   The goal of this RFC is to make the feature development *easier*, not actually do it.
 - Supporting SecureBoot.
   The authors of this RFC have done work in this regard, but this RFC is not about SecureBoot.
 - Integrating Bootspec into an existing bootloader backend is not expected to perfectly produce the exact same result.
-For example, it is likely that the text describing the entrties in the menu may differ.
+For example, it is likely that the text describing the entries in the menu may differ.

 # Proposed Solution
 [proposed-solution]: #proposed-solution